 In 1862 Grassmann re-expounded his ideas from a different viewpoint in a second Ausdehnungslehre (Die Ausdehnungslehre.
 Vollständig und in strenger Form).
 Again the work was met with resounding silence from the mathematical community, and it was not until the latter part of his life that he received any significant recognition from his contemporaries.
 Of these, most significant were J. Willard Gibbs who discovered his works in 1877 (the year of Grassmann's death), and William Kingdon Clifford who discovered them in depth about the same time.
 Both became quite enthusiastic about this new mathematics.

-A most readable account of Grassmann's life woven with the lives of other mathematicians instrumental in the development of modern vector analysis is given by Michael Crowe:
+An account of Grassmann's life woven with the lives of other mathematicians instrumental in the development of modern vector analysis is given by Michael Crowe:

 A conference was held to celebrate the 200th anniversary of Grassmann's birth in Potsdam, Germany in September 2009.
 Here is a download link to a short talk I gave: Grassmann, Geometry and Mechanics.pdf